-DISCUSSION

 Recently the recognition of bioactive constituents from medicinal plants have been increased drastically.
 This study was screened for the phytochemical constituents of the methanolic C. gigantea leaf extract.
 The presence of active compounds that belong to flavonoids, alkaloids, and terpenoids indicates the medicinal importance of the plant (Damodaran et al., 2019).
 Since the dawn of civilization, medicinal plants have been used as medications for the treatment of a variety of disorders.
 Secondary metabolites in C. gigantea, which include phenols, alkaloids, flavonoids, tannins, and other molecules from a variety of classes, have medicinal properties.
 In addition, these secondary metabolites act as a model for the creation of novel synthetic medications (Rani et al., 2019).One of the studies conducted in 2023 employed protein denaturation and proteinase inhibition methods to determine the potential of extract in the inhibition of protein as well as restricting major enzymes cause for the destruction of tissues.
 The advantages of using natural medicines prepared from medicinal plants in fighting against numerous diseases found to be success, attracted most of the investigators from various nations for organizing many more studies in this field to develop new value products.
 The main advantages of adopting plant-based medications are that they are generally safer than synthetic equivalents, have noticeable therapeutic benefits, and are more cost-effective than other forms of treatment.
 As a result, the creation of new pharmaceuticals in the pharmaceutical business depends heavily on natural products, which are the source of more than 50% of these modern drugs.
 It is critical to carefully identify medicinal plants as possible sources of anti-microbial chemicals in order to encourage their use (Ahmad & Beg, 2001).